-I see this question asked a lot in camping groups, “We’re going camping, what do I need to pack?”
+I see this question asked a lot in camping groups, “We’re going on our first family camping trip, what do I need to pack?”

-The other question is: “We just bought a tent, what are the car camping essentials we need to buy?”
+The other question is: “We just bought a tent, what are the tent camping essentials we need to buy?”

-We have the free, printable car camping checklist PDF, here:
+We have the free, printable tent camping checklist PDF, here:

 For reference, when we talk about “car camping” we mean driving to a camping site and pitching a tent.
 We do not mean actually sleeping in your car, which seems to be taking over the definition of car camping.

 The phrase “tent camping essentials” means different things to different campers.
 You should figure out what you’re looking to get out of your camping experience and pack accordingly.

 We are middle of the road tent campers, we have nice tents and sleeping gear, but enjoy cooking right over the fire.
 We’ll bring fans but not tent air conditioning.
 So not super rustic, but not glamping either.